Apprentice to Chairman - Ian Twinley

 1993 (and now aged 30) – Fleet Sales Manager for Ford Europe – I looked after the major car rental customers across Europe.
 As Ford started to develop its global markets I led the initiative in marketing Ford to some very large companies such as Coca Cola, Philip Morris, Nestle, Siemens, GSK.

 1996 – Marketing Strategy and Brand Manager based in Detroit at the time Ford was acquiring Rover, Jaguar and Volvo.
 My job was to work with the president and strategy team at Head Office working out how to grow the company.

 1998 – Marketing and Communication Manager Europe – I was responsible for the advertising across Europe and for exciting sponsorship like Champions League, Formula One, World Rally.

 2001- Brand Manager Medium Cars, Europe – I was responsible for overseeing the costs, engineering, materials and manufacturing for the medium size car range and for bringing the Ford Focus to the market place.

 I was now age 38 and Ford were starting to bring people into the company who had outside experience – I didn’t have this experience so with their agreement, I took a leave of absence to work in other companies myself and then return to them.

 2002 – Chairman of John Grose.
 I loved it so much I decided to stay and became the majority share holder.
 I could see that at John Grose I could help teach people, develop them, and contribute to their lives – this is much more difficult when working for a multi national.

 What about the future?

-If you would like to find out about what opportunities we have available at John Grose - please complete the form below.
+If you would like to find out about what opportunities we have available at John Grose - please click here.